 executive vice president

-Matthew Zelle (Executive Vice President) brings to his new post more than a decade of experience in worldwide artist management.
+Matthew Zelle (Executive Vice President) brings more than a decade of experience in worldwide artist management.
 He began his career with Columbia Artists Management, Inc. (CAMI), working alongside such prestigious opera singers as sopranos Hei-Kyung Hong and Anna Netrebko; mezzo-sopranos Denyce Graves and Frederica von Stade; and bass Samuel Ramey.
 After joining IMG Artists LLC, Zelle rose to the position of Senior Vice President, managing a roster of five internationally recognized artists –Joshua Bell, legendary flutist Sir James Galway, the nine-time Grammy® Award winning Emerson String Quartet, soprano Dame Kiri Te Kanawa, and pianist Conrad Tao, among others.

 A native of Iowa, Zelle developed his passion for the business side of music at Clarke University in Dubuque, IA, where he was awarded a B.A. in Music, with a Business minor.
 Internships with the Dubuque Symphony Orchestra, Glimmerglass Opera in Cooperstown, NY and at the Kennedy Center in Washington led him into arts administration.
 Upon graduation, Zelle was offered a position at CAMI and moved to New York.
 In the eleven years he spent at IMG Artists, he held a variety of posts, eventually becoming one of the youngest vice presidents in the company’s history.
 Zelle maintains a close connection with Clarke University, which in 2014 named him the winner of its Rising Star Award, presented by the University's Alumni Association for alumni 35 years of age and younger who have made an impact in their career.